Why do cats purr? It seems like a simple question with a simple answer. Cats purr because they’re happy, right?

-Cats purr because they are happy, right?
-While this is true, cats purr for reasons aside from showing how content they are.
-It may be difficult to decipher exactly why your cat is purring.
+While this is true, cats also purr for reasons aside from showing how content they are.
+In fact, it may be difficult to decipher exactly why your cat is purring.

-Cats Purr When They’re Happy
+Cats Purr When They’re Happy, Of Course

-It is no secret that cats purr to show how completely blissed out they are.
-It is easy to tell if your cat is purring because she is happy.
+It’s fairly easy to tell if your cat is purring because they’re happy.
 A happy purring cat will look relaxed, perhaps with a still tail and half-awake eyes.

 Cats Purr When They’re Nervous Or Injured

-You know how some people smile when they are nervous?
-Turns out, cats purr in the same way humans smile.
-Cats purr when they are nervous.
-If you notice your cat’s hair on end and they are going to an unfamiliar place – like the vet – chances are his purring is a nervous habit.
+Sometimes, cats purr when they’re nervous or anxious.
+If you notice your cat’s hair on end and they’re going to an unfamiliar place like the vet, chances are their purring indicates stress.

-Cat’s nervous purring serves a real biological purpose, too.
-Studies have shown that the rate at which a purr reverberates through a cat’s body — between 24-140 vibrations per minute — can literally help cats heal themselves.
+Cats’ nervous purring serves a real biological purpose, too.
+Studies have shown that the rate at which a purr reverberates through a cat’s body — between 24 and 140 vibrations per minute — can literally help cats heal themselves.

 Cats Purr To Communicate

 Cats use a special purr when communicating with their humans.
-Studies have shown that house cats actually hide a little cry in their purrs when they are saying they want something, like food or attention.
+Studies have shown that house cats actually hide a little cry in their purrs when they’re saying they want something, like food or attention.

 What Other Animals Purr?